sheltertake/perseverance/README.md

 In order to implement this MVP I'll create
  - a dotnet host
- - an very simple angular spa
+ - a very simple angular spa

 The angular SPA will communicate with dotnet host via websockets.
 Each command sent by Angular application will be of type FIRE & FORGET.